 Screen Recording contains a screen recording from the browser, which the Fiddler Jam Chrome Extension took during the recording.
 The tab renders data only when the Extension User has explicitly used the Capture video from the Advanced options.

 Inspectors shows an inspector that loads the information for the selected line from the Captured Logs list.
-Depending on whether you choose an HTTP session, a console log, or a browser event, the inspectors change.
-For example, Fiddler Jam loads the Request and Response inspectors when you select an HTTP session, displays the Console Log Details screen when you select a console log entry, and a Browser Event Information inspector when you select a browser event entry.
+The inspectors change depending on whether you choose an HTTP session, a console log, or a browser event.
+For example, Fiddler Jam loads the Request and Response inspectors when you select an HTTP session, displays the Console Log Details screen when selecting a console log entry, and a Browser Event Information inspector when you choose a browser event entry.

 To investigate a specific HTTP or WebSocket session:

 (Optional) Filter by a search term if using the Search text field, or filter by the log type if using the Filter button.